bondxue/SQL-for-Data-Analysis/README.md

-# SQL-for-Data-Analysis
+# SQL for Data Analysis

 This repository contains the quizzes along with their SQL commands for the concepts taught in the course [SQL for Data Analysis](https://in.udacity.com/course/sql-for-data-analysis--ud198) by [MODE](https://modeanalytics.com) at [Udacity](http://udacity.com/).

 You can restore the toy dataset "parch and posey" to your local machines from the file **parch_and_posey_db** using the following steps:

 1. Open Terminal.
 2. Enter PostgreSQL console - `psql`